improbable-research/keanu/docs/docs/inference-posterior-sampling.md

 As the sample moves through the distribution, there are features in place that stop it from performing a U-turn and re-exploring locations.
 Hence why it's called the 'No-U-Turn Sampler'.
-It also attempts to calculate and auto-tune those difficult leapfrog and step size parameters we encountered in HMC for you.
+It also attempts to calculate and auto-tune those difficult leapfrog and step size parameters we encountered in HMC.

 ```java
 NetworkSamples posteriorSamples = NUTS.withDefaultConfig().getPosteriorSamples(